Jadessu/sei-unite/README.md

 - Users can add projects, the projects github repo, a banner image, the completion status, and what they need help with.
 - Users can view other projects and reach out to the owner
 - Completion Status of the project can be updated and the project can be deleted.
-- User can ann themselves as an alumnus of SEI and view other users that have added themselves.
+- User can add themselves as an alumnus of SEI and view other users that have added themselves.

 ## Tech